Police investigating quadruple shooting in Milwaukee

-MILWAUKEE (AP) — Police are investigating a quadruple shooting in Milwaukee that took place early Sunday morning.
+MILWAUKEE — Police are investigating a quadruple shooting in Milwaukee early Sunday morning.

 The Milwaukee Police Department say the shooting occurred about 4:31 a.m.
 Someone opened fire during an argument at a party.
 Rounds struck a 28-year-old woman, a 28-year-old man and a 23-year-old man.
 All three suffered non-life-threatening wounds.